fansalon/TEspeX/README.md

                         [not_recommended] [F]
 ```

 All the arguments, except fot ```--num_threads```, ```--remove``` and ```--index``` are required.
-We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences (from RepBase?) and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse data).\
+We suggest to use as argument of ```--TE``` argument a fasta file containing TE consensus sequences and as arguments of the ```--cdna``` and ```--ncrna``` arguments the transcriptome files containing cdna and ncrna from ensembl (or genecode if working with human or mouse data).\
+The ```--length``` of the read is only needed to build the index of the reference transcriptome - in case of trimmed reads just provide the most frequent read lenght.\
+The ```--strand``` TEspeX expects the same nomenclature as the one used by htseq-count (if you are unsure please take a look at: https://chipster.csc.fi/manual/library-type-summary.html).\
 By default ```--num_threads``` is set to 2,  ```--remove``` is set to T by default (meaning all the bam files are removed)  and ```--index``` is set to F (meaning TEspeX will take care about index building).

 In the folder 'example' you can find a copy of the files used to perform the TE expression analysis on 2 *C. elegans* embryonic fastq files (Tintori SC, et al. - Dev.
 Cell - 2016 - https://www.ncbi.nlm.nih.gov/pubmed/27554860).
-To test whether the pipeline is working properly, please launch it using the input files in the 'example' folder as explained below.
+To test whether the pipeline is working properly, please launch it using the input files in the 'example' folder following the steps below:

 1. first create the sample file typing:
 ```
 ls $tespex/example/*.fastq.gz > $tespex/example/reads.txt
 ```
-  Please notice that the sample file can contain as many file as you want (one per raw - 1 column if SE, 2 columns if PE).
+  Please note that the sample file can contain as many file as you want (one per raw - 1 column if SE, 2 columns if PE).
 They will be analized one-by-one by the pipeline.

 2. launch the pipeline typing the following command:
 ```